Who Can Apply for a Texas Hold’em Tournament Permit

 - Documentation from the (IRS) dated within the past 12 months, showing proof of the following:

 - EIN or Federal ID Number

 - A copy of your organization’s formation documents (e.g. Articles of Incorporation, By-Laws, Constitution, Charter, etc.).
 The documentation submitted must include your organization’s purpose and/or mission statement.

 - A notarized letter on your organization’s letterhead designating up to five Members-In-Charge of the Texas Hold’Em Poker Tournament event(s).
 The letter, signed by the officer of the organization, must grant the Member(s)-In-Charge the authority to submit Texas Hold’Em event applications on behalf of the organization and to be responsible for all permitted events.

 Application Review Process

-The Board will review only applications that meet all of the following requirements:
+The Board will only review applications that meet all of the following requirements:

 - Your organization’s After Occasion Reports (AORs) must be up-to-date.
 AORs are due no later than 30 days after a gaming event.
 If your organization’s AORs for past events are overdue, the Board will not review your application for any future event.

 If your proposed tournament date passes before the Board reviews and approves your application, you are not permitted to hold your event and you will forfeit the non-refundable processing fee.